How is your love relationship going? Is it more happy than unhappy — or is it the opposite?

-Whether you are a president or a plumber, when your love relationship is unhealthy and unhappy, it infects your entire life.
+When your love relationship is unhealthy and unhappy, it infects your entire life and your mental health.

-Today there are plenty of resources and options for couples who are in an unhealthy relationship.
+Fortunately, there are plenty of resources and options to help couples in an unhealthy relationship — from courses to counseling.

-However, we sometimes don't recognize the signs of real trouble, even though we feel deeply unhappy, lonely, or frightened.
+But sometimes we don't recognize the signs of real trouble, even though we feel deeply unhappy, lonely, or confused.

-Acknowledging the problems forthrightly, and seeking help to learn better relationship skills (or make the decision to end the relationship) is the only way to find peace of mind and regain happiness.
+Acknowledging the problems forthrightly and seeking help to learn better relationship skills (or decide to end the relationship) is the only way to find peace of mind and regain happiness.

 Quick note: Are you feeling drained and worn down from living with a verbal abuser?
 Check out this resource that can help you discover all the signs of emotional abuse.

 - Here are 22 signs of unhealthy relationships:

 - 8. Substance Abuse